emontoya2/emontoya2.github.io/_pages/research.md

 - **SWEViz**: A Shiny app designed for visualizing snowpack (SWE) data across the Sierra Nevada.

 - **SkillTrackGE**: This interactive Shiny app allows one to explore and analyze the completion rates of key GE areas using data from a CSV file.
-It calculates the overall conditional and unconditional percentage of students who have not completed a selected GE area, providing a quick snapshot of foundational skills completion across your institution.
+It calculates the overall conditional and unconditional percentage of students who have not completed a selected GE area.

 ## Interested in conducting research?